-It cannot be overstated how important it is to seek treatment after an 18 wheeler accident.
-The adrenaline after a crash may mask any injuries, but as early as you begin to experience symptoms (which may be the same evening), you should see a qualified health care professional evaluate your condition.
+It cannot be overstated how important it is to seek treatment after an 18-wheeler accident.
+The adrenaline after a crash may mask any injuries, but as early as you begin to experience symptoms (which may be the same evening), you should see a qualified healthcare professional to evaluate your condition.

 Do Not Speak with the Other Driver's Insurance Company

 Statements made to an insurance company representing the person that hit you can and will be used against you if your statements hurt your case.